shaiazulay/sonic/README.md

 ## Usage

-This repository contains both a `systemd` and `LSB` init script to properly integrate with the system startup and shutdown.
+This repository contains both a `systemd` and `LSB` init script for startup and shutdown integration with the operating system.

 Alternatively the `arista` tool can be used in standalone to load and unload the platform support.